rileywhite/Cilador/README.md

       </Bix.Mixers>
     </Weavers>

-You can consider everything by the `InterfaceMap` elements to be boilerplate.
+You can consider everything but the `InterfaceMap` elements to be boilerplate.

 Include an `InterfaceMap` element specifying each mixin definition `Interface`.
 The type you supply for the `Mixin` will be used to implement the interface in each mixin target.
 Use the assembly qualified names of all types.
-In the simplest case, thats just `<My.Namespaces.TypeName>, <AssemblyFilenameWithoutExtension>`, but it can get [more complex](http://msdn.microsoft.com/en-us/library/k8xx4k69.aspx).
+In the simplest case, that's just `<My.Namespaces.TypeName>, <AssemblyFilenameWithoutExtension>`, but it can get [more complex](http://msdn.microsoft.com/en-us/library/k8xx4k69.aspx).

 ##Make sure Fody can find your mixin implementations.